 Dear Meg,

 Every baby is different and each baby can deal with differing amounts of stimulation.
-From your question, it sounds as if your baby is battling to cope with stimulation.
+From your letter it sounds as if your baby is battling to cope with stimulation.
 He is obviously fussing a fair amount in that you say he is hungry all the time.
-Furthermore, you mention that he also gets irritable and fussy.
+Furthermore you mention that he also gets irritable and fussy.

 At four months old, your baby can only cope with a small amount of stimulation and his awake times are still quite short.
 You should try to put your baby to sleep an hour and a half after he wakes from a sleep.
 This will mean you will have time for a feed, a short playtime and then start to calm your baby in his room before putting him down.